Alumni Relations Best Practices: How To Ask Alumni For Money

-Many schools outside of the United States, and in particular in Europe, could be described as being ‘skeptical’ when it comes to fundraising from their alumni.
-They do not know how to ask alumni for money.
+Many schools outside of the United States, and in particular in Europe, could be described as being ‘skeptical’ when it comes to alumni fundraising.
+They do not know how to get alumni to donate.

 If I had asked a European school a year or two ago if they solicit alumni – the typical response would be a shrug that things are a little different on this side of the Atlantic!

-Simply put, I think most European schools until recently felt they had neither the will nor the ability to create a culture of giving similar to that which exists in the United States.
+It seems most European schools, until recently, felt they had neither the will nor the ability to create a culture of giving similar to that which exists in the United States.

-Melissa Korn in the Wall Street Journal, wrote an intriguing piece a few months ago on the changing culture in European business schools towards fundraising.
-And I see that change in my day to day interactions with schools.
+Melissa Korn from the Wall Street Journal wrote an intriguing piece on the changing culture in European business schools towards fundraising.
+I see that change in my day-to-day interactions with schools as well.

-Schools in virtually every country in the world are realizing that they need to take a more serious interest in engaging alumni.
-Maybe not to solicit large funds today, but to begin to lay the foundations for tomorrow and to build critically the culture for future giving.
+Schools in virtually every country around the world are realizing that they need to take a more serious interest in alumni fundraising.
+Maybe not to solicit large funds today, but to begin to lay the foundations for tomorrow and to build the culture for future giving.
 So what are alumni relations best practices in this crucial area?

 It may take some time, but I am convinced that someone will turn around 20 years from now and bless Elise for the work she and the leadership at Penn did in investing in their philanthropic culture.

-It is well worth watching in full Elise’s keynote to see how she installed a tradition and culture of giving.
-This is undoubtedly examples of alumni relations best practices.
+It is well worth watching in full Elise’s keynote to see how she instilled a tradition and culture of giving.
+This is undoubtedly a great example of alumni fundraising best practices.